Why visual content is essential in learning

 As pictures show the subject without leaving room for our imagination ability, they have a greater impact: the information described seems closer to us.
-Pictures affect us more than numbers because they are more real and substantial to us.
+Pictures affect us more than number because they are more real and substantial to us.
 Pictures are raw, they get to the human brain with no regards for our critical spirit, intuition or analytical skills.
 Therefore, their power of persuasion is much stronger since people are not likely to deconstruct or discuss it as they would do it for texts.

 Neuroscience have proved that visual materials leave a strong mark in our memory due to the intensity of the message received.
 This means that we have to make sure that the picture has a real impact and is relevant regarding the message to convey.
 If it does not emotionally affect us, it will vanish faster from our memory.
 However, if the picture is wisely chosen, all the characteristics described above make it a great learning medium because the information showed will be retained in our mind over the long term.